Pollution, Acid Rain, Sustainability, and the

 |NOx||0.0006 (less than 1 billionth %)|

-The pathways and the reactions involved in the nitrogen cycle are also more complicated than in the water cycle due, again, to the fact that there are different chemical forms.
-The major pathways are shown in Figure 10, and these pathways can be linked to specific chemical reactions that are listed below and shown in Figure 11.
+The pathways and the reactions involved in the nitrogen cycle are also more complicated than in the carbon cycle due, again, to the fact that there are many different chemical forms.
+The major pathways are shown in Figure 1, and these pathways can be linked to specific chemical reactions that are listed below and shown in Figure 2.

 N2 to organic-N; called "N-fixation" (plants and humans)